RainbowMiner/RainbowMiner/README.md

 - `@reboot /PATH_TO_RAINBOWMINER/start-screen.sh` If you want RainbowMiner to start in a separate screen
 - `@reboot /PATH_TO_RAINBOWMINER/start-tmux.sh` If you want RainbowMiner to start in a separate tmux session
 - `@reboot /PATH_TO_RAINBOWMINER/start-nohup.sh` If you want RainbowMiner to run as a background process

+Use `startwd-screen.sh`, `startwd-tmux.sh` or `startwd-nohup.sh` instead, if you want RainbowMiner to be restarted automatically after a crash (see section WATCHDOG START SCRIPTS).

 Where `PATH_TO_RAINBOWMINER` is the RainbowMiner installation directory.